MarkXA/nidevconf/content/covid.md

 We strongly encourage you to take a lateral flow test before attending.
 Please do not attend if you have COVID-19 symptoms, or if you have tested positive for COVID-19 - your ticket will be refunded in this eventuality.

+## Hybrid

+For those who still are not confident attending an in-person event, we will be streaming talks online on the day.

 ## More information

 We will follow all government guidance in place at the time, so please check for any updated information before your visit.